Analysis | Joe Biden’s victory speech, annotated

 Folks, the last days of the campaign, I began thinking about a hymn that means a lot to me and my family, particularly my deceased son, Beau.
 It captures the faith that sustains me, and which I believe sustains America.

-And I hope — and I hope it can provide some comfort and solace to the two hundred and thirty thousand Americans who’ve lost a loved one to this terrible virus this year.
-My goes out to each and every one of you.
-Hopefully this hymn gives you solace as well.
+And I hope — and I hope it can provide some comfort and solace to the 230,000 Americans who’ve lost a loved one to this terrible virus this year.
+My heart goes out to each and every one of you.
+Hopefully, this hymn gives you solace as well.

 And it goes like this: And he will raise you up on eagle’s wings, bear you on the breath of dawn, and make you sign just like the sun and hold you in the palm of his hand.
-And now together, on eagles wings, we embark on the work of that God and history have called upon us to do, with full hearts and steady hands, with faith in America and each other, with love of country, a thirst for justice.
+And now together, on eagles wings, we embark on the work that God and history have called upon us to do, with full hearts and steady hands, with faith in America and each other, with love of country, a thirst for justice.

 Let us be the nation that we know we can.
 A nation united, a nation strengthened.
 A nation healed.
 The United States of America, ladies and gentlemen, there’s never, never been anything we’ve tried we’ve not been able to do.

 So I remember as my grandpa said when I walked out of his home when I was a kid up in Scranton, he said: “Joey, keep the faith.”
-And our grandmother, when she was alive, she yelled: “No, Joey, spread it.
-Spread the faith.”
+And our grandmother, when she was alive, she yelled: “No, Joey, spread it.”
+Spread the faith.

 God love you all.
-May God bless America and may God protect our church.
+May God bless America, and may God protect our troops.
 Thank you.
 Thank you.